2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 ## Step 6: Get Access to Krossboard UI
 Open a browser and point it to the address `http://<krossboard-instance-addr>/`.

-> You may need to wait a while (typically an hour) to have all the charts available.
-This is because by design, and with the intend to adhere to how modern clouds work, Krossboard is thought to provide consitent analytics on an hourly basis.
+**Note:** You may need to wait a while (typically an hour) to have all the charts available.
+This is because by design, and with the intend to adhere to how modern clouds work, Krossboard is thought to provide consitent analytics with an hourly granularity.
 [Learn more]({{< relref "/docs/how-data-are-collected-and-consolidated" >}}).

 The user interface features the following core analytics and reports:
  * **Current Usage**: displays piecharts, for each cluster discovered by Krossboard in GKE, showing the latest consolidated CPU and memory usage.
 Those reports actually highlight every 5 minutes, the share of used, available and non-allocatable resources.